UD World Scholars Spring Symposium

 For the Symposium, graduating Scholars must develop a project that allows them to draw upon their World Scholar experiences, to share their knowledge and excitement with others, and provides tangible evidence that they have met Program outcomes.
 From “Theory of Constituent Power in Uruguay & Venezuela” to “Equity in Education in Israel” to “A Shakespearean Literary Tour of Europe,” Symposium projects reflect the diversity of academic, cultural and professional interests of members of the World Scholars community.

-We invite you to join us at our annual event and to enjoy the profiles and projects of our most recent cohort here.
+We invite you to enjoy the profiles and projects of our most recent cohort below.

 Watch the 2021 Symposium Recording